spartanmayo/recursionschemes-1/recursionTalk.md

   def unfix[F[_]]: Fix[F] => F[Fix[F]] = f => f.value
 }
 ```
-fix and unfix defines the way of translating information back and forth (this functions defines the isomorphism of the fixpoint).
+`fix` and `unfix` defines the way of translating information back and forth (these functions defines the isomorphism of the fixpoint).

-Now, we can build our recursive type Ring by simply fixing the RingF functor:
+Now, we can build our inductive type `Ring` by simply fixing the `RingF` functor:

 ```scala
 type Ring = Fix[RingF]